Marc B. Nathanson: Career

 The Falcon Group formed in 1984 with Nathanson co-owner of the cable company.
 According to the Los Angeles Times, the company was formed with other co-owners, including the Mutual Life Insurance of New York, following a $50 million deal for 18 cable systems in seven states that were owned jointly by Warner Communications and American Express.
 Nathanson was a part of larger mergers between cable entities during the 1990s as well.
 In 1998 Tele-Communications Inc. took a 47 percent stake in Falcon, and the following year the company was sold to Paul Allen's Charter Communications for $3.7 billion (initial reports pegged the price closer to $3.6 billion).
 The deal provided Nathanson with the second largest stock holding among the Charter shareholders.
 According to the St. Louis Business Journal, the deal made "Charter the fourth-largest cable TV operator in the country, with 5.5 million customers."
 In 1994, he was Inc. Magazines Entrepreneur of the Year.

-Nathanson invested the profits from the sale into his investment firms Mapleton Investments and Mapleton/RDS Real Estate Group, whose current CEO is Nathanson’s son Adam; which has investments in industries ranging from sports teams to real estate to waterless urinal companies with Falcon Waterfree Technologies, which he first invested with in 2000.
+Nathanson invested the profits from the sale into his investment firm Mapleton Investments, whose current CEO is Nathanson’s son Adam; which has investments in industries ranging from sports teams to real estate to waterless urinal companies with Falcon Waterfree Technologies, which he first invested with in 2000.
 Additionally, in 1999 Nathanson bought a home in Aspen, Colorado which is estimated to be worth around $80 million.
 [3] He is currently chairman of each firm.
-Falcon Waterfree Technologies is the largest manufacturer of waterless urinals in the world.
+Falcon Waterfree Technologies is the largest manufacturer of waterless urinals in the world; and have helped save billions of gallons of freshwater.
 Now, Mapleton Investments has amassed assets worth over $1 billion alone.